rtkwlf/chef-x509/README.md

 Description
 ===========

-This is a reinstanation of the original chef-cookbook-ssl from https://github.com/VendaTech/chef-cookbook-ssl
+This is a reinstantiation of the original chef-cookbook-ssl from https://github.com/VendaTech/chef-cookbook-ssl

 Cookbook to manage deployment of X509 certificates across an infrastructure.